-This week, Kate on thin ice was focussing on friendship in her best boot forward linky.
+This week, Kate on thin ice was focussing on friends and friendship in her best boot forward linky.
 Despite being too late to link up, I decided I’d join in and use the same bullet points she used in her own post….

 Is it important to have friends in your life?

 For me, yes – definitely.
 I don’t have millions of friends, but I have a handful who I know I can trust and depend on.
 I’d never have survived mentally this past decade without them in my life.
 Everyone is different though – I think my husband would be happy to go through life without socialising at all, and not maintaining any friendships.

 When I was in school, I had a large group of friends, but I wouldn’t have called any of them my best friends – until my final year anyway.
 My best friend from school and I travelled very different paths, she went off to uni but we still met up, talked and text all the time and went on girly holidays together…

 Until she emigrated in 2010 anyway.
 She left shortly after I got married and found out I was expecting Sam, and she hasn’t been back to visit since.
 I know that if she turned up at the door tomorrow though, it would be like the last 8 years haven’t happened.
 We are both so laid back, we’d quickly fall back into step, laughing and cringing about our adventures.
 (The photo is us in Kavos in 2002 – we were both just 18 and on an 18-30s holiday).
 Good times!

 I have lots of friends I have made on social media.
 I have met several of them in real life, and a handful have become close friends too.
 Bex and I (pictured below) chatted on Twitter for years.
 We finally met up when our daughters were both tiny, and we’ve been inseparable since.
 She lives 90 miles away, but we still talk every day, meet up as often as we can and have helped each other through some tough times.
 We’d never have crossed paths if it weren’t for social media, and I can’t imagine my life without our friendship.